Apple held talks with Britain’s McLaren Technology, Electric vehicle maker Lit Motors

 “What McLaren has right now is basically a big research center—it’s an R&D center for automobiles.
 You’re talking different manufacturing techniques, different material techniques,” said Neil Cybart, an analyst for Above Avalon, which follows Apple.
 “It’s not an insult to say that Apple does not have expertise in this—it is just not the equivalent of going from a Mac to an iPod to an iPhone, where they did not look outside for help, they need a lot of people who know cars, who know car manufacturing.”

 The Financial Times earlier reported that Apple was in talks about investing in or acquiring McLaren.
 The New York Times earlier reported the talks with Lit.

-Apple has been restructuring some elements of its secretive car effort, code-named Project Titan, since placing it under the management of veteran Apple executive Bob Mansfield in July.
+Apple has been restructuring some elements of its secretive car effort, code-named Project Titan by the respective PMO services, since placing it under the management of veteran Apple executive Bob Mansfield in July.
 Apple already has several hundred employees working on the effort, but Mr. Mansfield has closed some elements of the project, prompting the recent layoffs.

 Initial Project Titan designs resembled a minivan, The Wall Street Journal reported last year, but a company like McLaren would open the door to a new world of materials expertise.

 “McLaren is well-known as a manufacturer of high-performance sports and racing cars, but its true expertise is in engineering lightweight materials such as carbon fiber and aluminum, both of which are key building blocks to designing an innovative lightweight vehicle,” Michael Harley, an analyst for Kelley Blue Book, said in an emailed statement.